 Scientifically inexplicable water

 Scientists have concluded that any property of water is unique and can not be explained entirely by the laws of physics.
-For example, water is the only known element which can exist in three forms: liquid, solid and gaseous.
+For example, water is the only chemical compound which can exist in three forms: liquid, solid and gaseous – at the temperatures that our planet naturally has.

 Water has memory!

-The next years a series of experiments in various countries of the world has shown that water “accepts” and “saves” any outside influence.
+The next years, a series of experiments in various countries of the world have shown that water “accepts” and “saves” any outside influence.
 It “keeps” and “remembers” anything that happens in its surrounding environment, and anything that comes in contact with water leaves a “mark” in it.

 The structure of water is affected by our emotions